SlowDash integrates Python scripts written by users, with features including:

 completion of the function execution before doing anything else

-(therefore, the browser will look frozen).
+(therefore, the browser will appear frozen).

 On a canvas panel, a button to call a task can be placed by: